 Included in the Phase III COVID-19 Relief Bill, a bill passed by Congress in response to the coronavirus pandemic, is a provision known as the "Paycheck Protection Program."
 This program is intended to provide federal insured, potentially forgivable loans that can be used to cover short-term operating expenses during the economic crisis.
 On April 23, 2020 the entity was awarded \$145,435 to be used as outlined in the Paycheck Protection Program.
-As of November 23, 2020, the entity has not received notification that the loan has been forgiven, and therefore, has recorded the balance as long-term debt.
+During the year ended June 30, 2021, the entity received full forgiveness, including interest of \$1,359, and has recognized this revenue as a government grant.